NirmalSilwal/MIU_MSCS/EA/Day1Notes.md

 > - Monolith applicaition has _maintainaibility issues_.

 #### Different ways to integrate applications:
-- Remote Procedure Invocation (Synchronous)
+- Remote Procedure Invocation (Synchronous i.e requests waits for the response)
+     - currently primarily used with Web Services like REST, SOAP
 - Messaging (Asynchronous)
+     - sending without requiring the direct response
+     - standards like JMS, MSMQ, AMQP
+     - either Publish/Subscribe or Point to Point sending

 > Enterprise Service Bus (ESB) - used for integration of various services